-Policy/Practice Considered How the policy/practice was evaluated Outcome of analysis Behaviour This policy has been reviewed recently with engagement from pupils through school council There are no adverse trends evident in the implementation of this policy and it will continue to be reviewed annually to ensure compliance with best practice and wider school policies and practices Anti-Bullying Governors.
-Pupils have an A Bullying Log is maintained, but this will be reviewed to have a clearer focus on issues pertaining to the Equality Act.
-Equal Opportunities Reviewed annually by Governors The Policy has been reviewed to comply with the requirements of the Equality Act, in particular, ensuring the protected characteristics are covered Curriculum, Religious Education & SRE Policies annually and reflect our wider aims and values, as well as our Need to continue to consider how to more widely reflect the diversity of the Equality Act in our curriculum models.
+Policy/Practice Considered How the policy/practice was evaluated Outcome of analysis Behaviour This policy has been reviewed recently with engagement from pupils through school council There are no adverse trends evident in the implementation of this policy and it will continue to be reviewed annually to ensure compliance with best practice and wider school policies and practices Anti-Bullying Annually reviewed by SLT and Governors.
+Pupils have an important role to play in the implementation of this policy in their roles as mentors and playground friends A Bullying Log is maintained, but this will be reviewed to have a clearer focus on issues pertaining to the Equality Act.
+Equal Opportunities Reviewed annually by Governors The Policy has been reviewed to comply with the requirements of the Equality Act, in particular, ensuring the protected characteristics are covered Curriculum, Religious Education & SRE Policies These policies are reviewed annually and reflect our wider aims and values, as well as our philosophy of learning and education.
+The RE policy reflects the requirements of the Surrey Locally Agreed Syllabus for RE (2007-2011).
+Our SRE policy has been ratified by Governors.
+Need to continue to consider how to more widely reflect the diversity of the Equality Act in our curriculum models.
 Although the curriculum content is excluded there is a need to ensure that all people are represented in our curriculum.
 SRE should consider the implications of Civil Partnerships alongside other relationships and family groups.
-Teaching and Learning our work as a school and our philosophy and methods seek to This is a continually evolving policy, underpinned by our Aims and Values, as well as our commitment to Equality and Inclusion.
+Teaching and Learning Teaching and Learning is central to our work as a school and our philosophy and methods seek to ensure that all pupils have equal opportunity to access the curriculum through the teaching styles used.
+Policy is reviewed annually by Senior and Middle Leadership and ratified by Governors.
+There are regular lesson observations by teachers and Governors This is a continually evolving policy, underpinned by our Aims and Values, as well as our commitment to Equality and Inclusion.
 Lesson observations should have a regular focus on equality issues.
-Safeguarding and again closely linked to many Continue to ensure that all staff have access to quality Safeguarding training and that this reflects issues pertaining to Equality.
-Recruitment and the changes to ensure This policy links closely with the Equal Opportunities policy and reflects the new requirements around Health Related questions in applications etc
+Safeguarding A core policy and area of practice and again closely linked to many others.
+Annually reviewed by Governors.
+Constantly updated to reflect changes in legislation and practice Continue to ensure that all staff have access to quality Safeguarding training and that this reflects issues pertaining to Equality.
+Recruitment Reviewed annually by Governors and the changes to ensure compliance with the new requirements of the Equalities Act are have been incorporated into this policy This policy links closely with the Equal Opportunities policy and reflects the new requirements around Health